dilgunas20033/smart-traffic-backend/README.md

 12345,Segment_001
 67890,Segment_002
 ```
-External IDs come from FDOT data; ADT IDs match twins you seeded.
+External IDs can come from any future traffic feed you integrate; ADT IDs match twins you seeded.
+(RITIS incidents currently map by segment naming conventions.)

 ## Data Source (RITIS-Only Mode)
 This deployment uses the RITIS incident RSS feed as the sole real-time data source.
-RITIS aggregates FDOT and regional traffic data.
-In the absence of a direct per-segment speed feed, we derive a simple congestion heuristic from lane closure ratios:
+In the absence of a direct per-segment speed/volume feed, we derive a simple congestion heuristic from lane closure ratios:

 Congestion Index = AffectedLanes / TotalLanes (clamped 0..1).

 The same value is temporarily mirrored to `predictedCongestionIndex` until a predictive model is implemented.
 When you add a true speed/volume data feed later, remove or override this heuristic.

-Deactivate the legacy `fetch_dot_traffic` function by deleting its folder or removing its timer trigger if not used.
+The legacy FDOT polling function has been removed.
+Add a new speed/volume ingestion function later if a suitable feed becomes available.

 ## Running Locally
 Install requirements inside the Functions folder (from repo root in PowerShell):